ishtms/github-edit/README.md

-#Created using React with LOve.
+#Created using React with ❤